Interactive online version:

 The agent’s state at the moment they make their choice of action is characterized by their level of market resources \(M_t\), their permanent (or persistent) income level \(P_t\), and their medical needs shock \(\eta_t \geq 0\).
 They choose their levels of ordinary consumption \(C_t\) and medical care \(H_t\) (mnemonic: health care) to maximize their utility today plus expected discounted future value.

 Consumption is the implicit numeraire, and medical care has relative price \(\pi_t\).
+The relative price could represent a coinsurance rate on care (applied to all agents), or it could be used to model medical inflation over time.
 The agent is constrained by some lower bound on how much they can borrow relative to their permanent income (often zero), and retained assets accumulate interest at risk free factor \(R\).

 Solving the Medical Needs Shock Model#